Methods of Setting Stop Loss XAUUSD Orders in Gold Trading

 Stoploss = 100 pips

-2. Setting Stop Loss using Support and Resistance Areas
+2. Setting Stop Loss using Support & Resistance Areas

 Another way of setting stop losses is to use supports and resistance zones, on the Gold trading charts.

-Given that stop losses tend to congregate at key points, when one of these support or resistance zones is tested by the price, other orders are set off, like dominos.
-Stoploss orders tend to accumulate just above or below the resistance or support zones, respectively.
+Given that stop losses tend to crowd at key points, when one of these support/resistance zones is tested by the price, other orders are set off, like dominos.
+Stoploss orders tend to crowd just above or below the resistance/support zones, respectively.

-A resistance or support zone should be like a barrier for Gold price movement, this is why the levels are used to set stop loss orders, if this barrier is broken then the Gold price movement can move towards the opposite market direction of the original Gold price trend, but if this barriers (support and resistance zones) aren't broken, then the Gold price will continue heading in the intended direction.
+A resistance/support zone should be like a barrier for Gold price movement, this is why the levels are used to set stop loss orders, if this barrier is broken then the Gold price movement can move towards the in the opposite market trend market direction of the original Gold price trend, but if this barriers (support & resistance zones) aren't broken, then the Gold price will continue heading in the intended direction.

 StopLoss Setting using a Resistance Area